cockroachdb/docs/v2.0/upgrade-cockroach-version.md

 For each node in your cluster, complete the following steps.

+{{site.data.alerts.callout_success}}
-{{site.data.alerts.callout_success}}We recommend creating scripts to perform these steps instead of performing them by hand.{{site.data.alerts.end}}
+We recommend creating scripts to perform these steps instead of performing them by hand.
+{{site.data.alerts.end}}

+{{site.data.alerts.callout_danger}}
-{{site.data.alerts.callout_danger}}Upgrade only one node at a time, and wait at least one minute after a node rejoins the cluster to upgrade the next node.
-Simultaneously upgrading more than one node increases the risk that ranges will lose a majority of their replicas and cause cluster unavailability.{{site.data.alerts.end}}
+Upgrade only one node at a time, and wait at least one minute after a node rejoins the cluster to upgrade the next node.
+Simultaneously upgrading more than one node increases the risk that ranges will lose a majority of their replicas and cause cluster unavailability.
+{{site.data.alerts.end}}

 1. Connect to the node.